7theta/signum/README.md

 `:api.example/auto-increment-string` to reference the Signal for `:api.example/my-counter`.

-Any `signum.atom/atom` dereferenced within a computation function will cause the computation function to automatically run if the atom changes.
+Any `signum.signal/signal` dereferenced within a computation function will cause the computation function to automatically run if the signal changes.

 ### Implementation details